NolwenB/DolphinShuffler_Source/README.md

 - Spacebar interrupt for manual control over the game swapping.

 ## Downloading the Script
-You can download the latest stable version of DolphinShuffler from the "releases section on the GitHub repository.
+You can download the latest stable version of DolphinShuffler from the [releases](https://github.com/NolwenB/DolphinShuffler_Source/latest) section on the GitHub repository.
 This is the recommended way to obtain the script if you are not planning to modify the source code.

 ## Installation and Setup (Running from Source)
 If you choose to run DolphinShuffler from the source code, follow these steps: